kyleyhw/digit_recognition_pytorch/docs/train.md

 ### Backpropagation

 The `loss.backward()` call initiates the **backpropagation** algorithm.
 This is the core mechanism for training neural networks.
 It calculates the gradient of the loss function with respect to each of the model's parameters (weights and biases).
-This is done by applying the chain rule of calculus, starting from the final layer and working backwards through the network.
+This is done by applying the chain rule of calculus, starting from the final layer and working backwards through the network [[1]](#ref-goodfellow-2016).

 For a parameter $w$, the gradient is $\frac{\partial \text{Loss}}{\partial w}$.

 ### Optimizer: `Adadelta`

-The optimizer's role is to update the model's parameters using the gradients calculated by backpropagation, in order to minimize the loss function. `Adadelta` is an adaptive learning rate method.
+The optimizer's role is to update the model's parameters using the gradients calculated by backpropagation, in order to minimize the loss function. `Adadelta` is an adaptive learning rate method [[2]](#ref-zeiler-2012).

 Instead of a fixed learning rate, Adadelta adapts the learning rate for each parameter based on the history of gradients.
 The update rule for a parameter $\theta$ at timestep $t$ is: